nafizjiwa/REACT-Redux/README.md

 Pure functions always have the same outputs given the same inputs.</br>
  `Redux manages and upates state with redux Actions`</br>
  'Actions describe an occuring event and provide info about what needs to be updated in state'</br>
- ### **Actions Syntax

-     const actionIsAnObject = {
-         type: 'actionTypeAsAString', //What are we doing -type of action
-         payload: 'addtional info about how to perform the action' // How are we doing it }
  ### **Immutable Updates and Pure Functions
  #### Immutable - No changes to original argument
  #### Pure Functions - Return the same outputs given the same inputs